July 27: APIs instead of meetings

 Design [APIs] to be externalizable.
 Plan to be able to expose the [APIs] to developers outside of the company.
 (Note: this helped lead to AWS!)

-20 years later, Brain Armstrong (CEO of Coinbase) asked his software engineers to communicate “via APIs instead of meetings.”
+20 years later, Brian Armstrong (CEO of Coinbase) asked his software engineers to communicate “via APIs instead of meetings.”

 We need all product and engineering teams to publish APIs so that other teams can benefit from what they’re building without needing to schedule a meeting.